BASIC APPEAL FORMS

 rules and the Ohio Rules of Appellate Procedure shall govern all

 procedures in appeals to the Twelfth District Court of Appeals from

-trial courts of record within the jurisdictional boundaries of the
+courts of record within the jurisdictional boundaries of the

 Twelfth District.
 The Rules of Appellate Procedure and these rules